jelovirt/jelovirt.github.io/_posts/2016-02-18-font-configuration-in-pdf2.md

 ## Conclusion

 The font mapping process has its use cases and it's a working solution.
 However, if your font configuration needs are simple and you're still using font mapping process, you're doing it wrong.
-The default in PDF2 is to use I18N processing because of backwards compatibility, but this is something that will change in DITA-OT 3.0.
+The default in PDF2 is to use I18N processing because of backwards compatibility, but this is something that will probably change in DITA-OT 3.0.
 The font mapping process code will still be available, but will not be enabled by default.
 The DITA-OT PDF plugin generator already generates code where font mapping process is disabled.
 Thus, if you're able to move over to the simple font configuration model, there's not reason to delay.